gingerbeardman/gingerbeardman.github.io/_posts/2022-04-07-accessing-yahoo-japan-from-europe.md

 - only use proxy to access selected websites, not all sites
 - avoid proxy/VPN apps with free trials and expensive monthly subscriptions thereafter

-## Server Access

-I run a server that does automated searches of Yahoo!
-Japan Auctions, giving me a sort of "Saved Search" mechanism for my own hobbies and interests.
-I now route all accesses to Yahoo!
-Japan websites through a proxy by specifying the proxy URL in my server configuration.

 ## PAC (Proxy Auto Configuration)

 You don't really want to route all of your traffic through a proxy, especially if it's a free proxy that you can't really trust.
 You should enable the proxy only for *.yahoo.co.jp URLs using a PAC file.
 Use [this handy tool to create and test your PAC file](https://thorsen.pm/proxyforurl), host the script somewhere publicly accessible on the internet, and enter the proxy URL into your browser.